SettleScape/server/notes/world-sizes-and-borders.rst

 * `plugins/dynmap/markers.yml`

-  * `worldborder.markerset` (Note that these values will conflict with the plugin that normally defines that markerset, so make sure its config is set so that `dynmap-border-enabled` is `false`, just in case.)
+  * `worldborder.markerset` (Note that these values will conflict with the plugin that normally defines that markerset (WorldBorder), so make sure its config (`plugins/WorldBorder/config.yml`) is set so that `dynmap-border-enabled` is `false`, just in case.)

 Pregeneration
 ================================================================================